sharan-16/General/Lesson3.md

 vivado
 ```

-**Note:** But for making any installation changes to the software or any liscnece changes open the access the vivado with root prevelages as follows:
+**Note:** But for making any installation changes to the software or any liscnece changes open/access the vivado with root prevelages as follows:
 ```
 sudo -s
 source /tools/Xilinx/Vivado/2023.2/settings64.sh